17. Current opinions of Brexit

 • Britain being able to make its own decisions generally (21%, unchanged).

-• However, one in four (24%) say there are no positive outcomes (+4).
+• However, one in four (24%) said there were no positive outcomes (+4).

 Figure 17.4: How is Brexit going?